SINDyG: Sparse Identification of Nonlinear Dynamical Systems from Graph-Structured Data, with Applications to Stuart-Landau Oscillator Networks: Materials and Method

-The SINDyG method is based on SINDy algorithm which is described in Section~\ref{Sec:Preliminaries}.
-In SINDyG, shown in figure~\ref{fig:framework}, the time history of the state variables $\mathbf{X}$ are measured, their derivatives are calculated, and the structure of the network identified.
-Next, a library of functions of the states, $\boldsymbol{\Theta}(\mathbf{X})$, is constructed.
-This feature library is used to find the fewest terms needed to satisfy $\dot{\mathbf{X}}=\boldsymbol{\Theta}(\mathbf{X}) \boldsymbol{\Xi}$ while taking into account the network structure.
-The few entries in the vectors of $\boldsymbol{\Xi}$ are identified using sparse regression~\cite{paper1}.
+The SINDyG method is based on the SINDy algorithm that was introduced in the previous section.
+In SINDyG, shown in figure~\ref{fig:framework}, the time histories of the state variables $\mathbf{X}$ are collected, their derivatives are calculated, and the structure of the network is identified.
+Next, a library of functions of the state variables, $\mathbf{\Theta}(\mathbf{X})$, is constructed.
+This feature library is used to find the fewest terms needed to satisfy $\dot{\mathbf{X}}=\mathbf{\Theta}(\mathbf{X}) \mathbf{\Xi}$ while taking into account the network structure.
+The few active entries in the vectors of $\mathbf{\Xi}$ are identified using sparse regression~\cite{paper1}.
 Here, we provide details of each step of the SINDyG method.\\

-\subsubsection{Data Preparation}
+\subsection{Data Preparation}

-Data preparation is a crucial step in the discovery of dynamical systems using SINDyG method.
+Data preparation is a crucial step in the discovery of dynamical systems using the SINDyG method.
 This preparation involves gathering and organizing three key components: an adjacency matrix, time series data, and their derivatives.
 These components collectively provide the necessary information to uncover the underlying equations governing the system's behavior.\\

-\subsubsection{Network Dynamics Discovery}
+\subsection{Network Dynamics Discovery}

 In this step, we aim to uncover the underlying dynamical equations governing each node in the network.
-We begin by constructing a library matrix, ${\Theta}({X})$, using a predefined set of basis functions.
+We begin by constructing a library matrix, $\mathbf{\Theta}(\mathbf{{X}})$, using a predefined set of basis functions.
 These basis functions represent potential terms that could contribute to the dynamics~\cite{paper1}.
-Next, we employ a sequentially thresholded least squares algorithm (STLSQ)~\cite{paper1} to determine the coefficients $\Xi$ corresponding to these basis functions.
+Next, we employ a sequentially thresholded least squares algorithm (STLSQ)~\cite{paper1} to determine the coefficients $\mathbf{\Xi}$ corresponding to these basis functions.
 This is achieved by minimizing the following objective function: